MarkMuranov/RegistryPattern/README.md

 CORInstance.handle(tokenizer);
 ```

-Already this makes our code easier to follow, since all the connection
+Already this makes our code easier to follow, since all the connection logic
-(calling `setNext()`) logic is done for us by this singleton.
+(calling `setNext()`) is done for us by this singleton.
 However,
 we can do better >:D

 ## Registry Pattern

-Finally, we get to the Registry Pattern.
+Finally, we get to the **Registry Pattern**.
 Ideally, we would be able to
 write code that gets run at the start of the program's runtime from within
 any file (without having to explicitly call that code from the start of
 the program).
 However, unlike Python, we cannot just write code in the